Skip to main content

 Workers’ rights

-As eBay is a selling platform it doesn’t have a supply chain in the traditional sense.
-Nevertheless, we expected some sort of policy, protecting its workers' rights.
-Its “Third Party Code of Business Conduct and Ethics” only includes the bare minimum: it prohibits forced labour and discrimination, and respects freedom of association.
-It doesn’t talk about a living wage and its child labour clauses are inadequate.
-It received our worst rating for its supply chain management.
+Its “Third Party Code of Business Conduct and Ethics” only includes the bare minimum protection; it prohibits forced labour and discrimination, and respects freedom of association.
+It did not offer a living wage, and its child labour clauses were inadequate.

 Fined for harassment by senior employees